To design a vending machine that vends an intangible object, utilizing a digital screen and physical form.

 Adobe After Effects, Illustrator, Photoshop, XD, Sketch

-The aims of this project were to devise a vending machine that vends something intangible and to explore the interplay between a digital screen and the physical form.
+The design brief of this project was to devise a vending machine that vends something intangible and to explore the interplay between a digital screen and the physical form.

 Our team discussed this question at length.
 Would could this be?
 A feeling, a service, an idea?
 This could encompass everything and yet nothing.
 We had to narrow our focus.